Stay (The Kid Laroi and Justin Bieber song): Commercial performance

 On the Rolling Stone Top 100, the song earned Laroi his first number one with 30.8 million streams on opening week.
 It spent seven straight weeks at number one on the chart, becoming just the third song to do so after Roddy Ricch's "The Box" and Rodrigo's "Good 4 U".
 The track was named "2021's Song of the Summer" by Variety based on a song project report from Alpha Data, where it earned 1.5 million units.
 As of 28 October 2021, the song has accumulated 1.1 billion in airplay audience and 537.6 million U.S. streams and has sold 177,200 downloads.

-"Stay" additionally topped the charts in Austria, both regions of Belgium (Flanders and Wallonia), Bieber's native Canada, the Czech Republic, Denmark, Finland, Germany, Iceland, India, Israel, Malaysia, the Netherlands, Norway, Singapore, Slovakia, South Korea, and Sweden, and peaked within the top 10 in France, Italy, Japan, Portugal, and Switzerland.
+"Stay" additionally topped the charts in Austria, both regions of Belgium (Flanders and Wallonia), Bieber's native Canada, the Czech Republic, Denmark, Finland, Germany, Iceland, India, Israel, Malaysia, the Netherlands, Norway, Singapore, Slovakia, South Korea, and Sweden, and peaked within the top 10 in France, Italy, the Japan Hot 100, Portugal, and Switzerland.
 Worldwide, the song debuted at number two on the Billboard Global 200 behind BTS's "Permission to Dance".
 It opened with 76.3 million streams and 18,600 sold.
 The song ascended to number one on its third week with 75.1 million streams and 13,900 in sales, making it Laroi's first leader on the chart and Bieber's second after "Peaches".
 It later topped the Billboard Global Excl.
 U.S. on the chart dated 21 August 2021, dethroning "Bad Habits".
 The song was the longest-reigning number one on the Global 200, at the time and the first to lead it for double-digits, spending a total of eleven weeks at the top of the chart.
 On 4 November 2021, the song reportedly reached one billion streams on Spotify, becoming the fastest to do so in 118 days and surpassing the previous record held by Sheeran with "Shape of You" in 153 days.
 "Stay" was the most-streamed song globally on Apple Music in 2022.

+Music video and lyric video

 Music video

 The official music video for "Stay", directed by Colin Tilley, premiered alongside the song's release at midnight on 9 July 2021.
 It depicts Laroi and Bieber dancing in a city where time has stopped flowing and all other people are frozen still.
 Elisa Talbot served as the video's cinematographer while Jack Winter produced it, with Jamee Ranta and Tilley as executive producers.
-The music video has more than 600 million views on YouTube as of 11 August 2022.
+The music video has more than one billion views on YouTube as of 6 April 2025.
+It is Laroi's first and Bieber's 12th video to reach this milestone.

+Lyric video

+The official lyric video for "Stay" was released on 15 July 2021.